Children's Comprehensive Bible Question Quiz

 -

-When Moses came down from the mountain, why was he angry?
+When Moses came down from the mountain, why was he furious?

-a.
-He saw that the people were worshiping a "golden calf."
+b.
+Moses saw that the people were worshiping a "golden calf idol."

-a.
-Moses saw that the people were worshipping a golden calf idol.
+Moses saw that the people were worshiping a golden calf idol.

 Moses became so enraged that he hurled the tablets containing God's Ten Commandments onto the ground, shattering them.